Move-In Checklist

 Natalie’s bedside wall setup.

-9. 2 Bath Towels
+10. Two Bath Towels

-10. 2 Sets of Twin Extra-Long Bed Sheets
+11. Two Sets of Twin Extra-Long Bed Sheets

 The official Berkeley Housing move-in guide lists sheets, but not a quantity.
 The general consensus tends to be that two sets is the right number.

-11. Battery-operated String Lights
+12. Battery-operated Decorative String Lights

 While plug-in string lights are not permitted in residence halls, battery-operated ones are a great way to spruce up your room and add a bit more light to your space.
 They also serve as an alternative to a reading light for when you’re working at night.

-12. Utensils, 1 Bowl, and 1 Plate
+13. Utensils, One Bowl, and One Plate

 Items for Off Campus